Understand Your Choices: Pros and Cons of Medicare Plans

 Vision Services: Original Medicare does not cover routine vision services such as eye exams, eyeglasses or contact lenses.
 If you are only enrolled in Original Medicare and don’t have other insurance, you will be required to pay 100% of these services out-of-pocket.

-If you need vision services, Medicare Advantage (Part C) plans offer coverage for vision services.
+If you need vision services, Medicare Advantage (Part C) plans may offer coverage.

 While a Medicare provider network may present boundaries, the benefit of staying within the network is that it keeps your medical costs down.
 Networks can change every year, and rural areas often have limited options, while urban areas may have more options.